 Whether your students are engaged in whole-class texts, literature circles, book clubs, or independent reading, you’ll need to gauge their analytical thinking.
 There are traditional assessment tools, like summary writing, graphic organizers, and quizzes, but after a while, these approaches can start to feel stale, both for the teacher and students.
 In this post, you’ll find a handful of unique post-reading activities to use with older students.

-These projects will help to keep reading discussions and assessments fresh.
+These assignments will help to keep reading discussions and assessments fresh.
 However, one size does not fit all.
 Consider offering students choices of how they can show their learning.
 Also, balance is important.
-Projects are only fun when students don’t feel inundated with them.
+Assessments are only fun when students don’t feel inundated with them.

 Most of the post-reading activities you’ll read about in this post can be used with books, short stories, articles, poetry, and plays.
 They really aren’t genre specific, which makes them incredibly versatile.
 Plus, many of them can be used both during and after reading.

 1. MAKE CONNECTIONS WITH MIND MAPS

 Mind maps can be a great way to synthesize what students have gleaned from reading a book.
 Plus, there are so many ways to approach them!
 My favorite is to focus on a particular standard.